 No matter which type of range suits your needs, make sure they (and you) always adhere to the 4 basic tenets of safety—only point your gun at your intended target, place your finger on the trigger only when ready to fire, stay vigilant to what’s behind and in front of your target at all times, and lastly—always handle all guns as if they are loaded.

 The Ultimate Outdoor Shooting Experience in Las Vegas.
-Come and join one of our tours today!
+Come and join one of our sessions today!

 Hours of operation